Paoli opened as a Level II trauma center on October 1, 2010.

 not require a minimum volume of trauma patients.
 Their focus is to

 stabilize severe trauma in preparation for transport to a higher level

 trauma center, as well as care for patients with moderate trauma.

-We will not have a helicopter on-site, but will continue to utilize our
+We do not have a helicopter on-site, but continue to utilize our

 hospital’s helipad to receive trauma patients from local helicopter